asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 up causing more problems for the organization in the long run.
 Moving people between teams is a topic for another day.
 For further reading, read what [Kent Beck](https://twitter.com/KentBeck) wrote about team continuity in his book, _Extreme Programming Explained_.
-There he describes moving people into and out of teams for project scheduling is a false optimization, for a lot of the reasons I've noted above.
+There he describes that moving people into and out of teams for project scheduling is a false optimization, for a lot of the reasons I've noted above.

-Unfortunately, all of this shared infrastructure creates more cross-team dependencies that slows teams down because they cannot completely own a feature from inception to delivery. **When scaling an organization it is more important to have completely independent teams and accept some repetitive work between teams rather than to optimize in such a way that introduces dependencies.** Having a shared tooling team can still be a valuable thing for your organization, but leave it up to the individual
+Unfortunately, all of this shared infrastructure creates more cross-team dependencies that slows the teams down because they cannot completely own a feature from inception to delivery. **When scaling an organization, it is more important to have completely independent teams and accept some repetitive work between teams rather than to optimize in such a way that introduces dependencies.** Having a shared tooling team can still be a valuable thing for your organization, but leave it up to the individual